 This post may contain affiliate links.
 Read the full disclosure

+Are you looking for tips for long road trips with kids?
 Road trips can be a load of fun, with adventure ahead and new destinations to take in along the way, but if you have ever been on a long road trip with kids, you may know these do not always go to plan.

 Everything from whining from boredom and the constant ‘Are we there yet?’ and ‘How much longer?’, or the bickering in the backseat from being stuck with their siblings for hours on end!

-Road trips with kids can be a disaster unless you plan ahead.
+Family road trips with kids can be a disaster unless you plan ahead.

 We have put together some of the best tips for road trips with kids to help save your sanity and enjoy the ride!

-Tips For Long Road Trips With Kids
+Tips For Long Road Trips With Kids: The Ultimate Family Road Trip Guide

-Road trips are one of our favourite types of travel to take with our kids.
 It wasn’t always that way but we have come to really love the flexibility of being able to stop whenever we like and enjoy the scenery and highlights along the way!

 1. Start With A Plan

-When you’re planning a long road trip with kids, it’s important to be as organised as possible.
-This means having a loose plan for each day of the trip and being prepared for anything that might come up.
+This means having at least a loose plan for each day of the trip and being prepared for anything that might come up.

 Discuss the trip with your kids ahead of time.
 Talk about what they can expect along the way and at your destination.
 This will help them to be prepared for the journey.